Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 • Of the 32 credits earned to qualify for the senior year in residence, a maximum of eight credits may be transfer credit.

-• Courses taken on a college campus prior to matriculation by accepted students, including those which are taken in conjunction with a dual enrollment program at the secondary school level, will be accepted for credit under the same guidelines as stated above, including review by the appropriate department at Rhodes, only if such coursework does not satisfy high school graduation requirements or requirements for admission to Rhodes.
+• Courses taken on a college campus prior to matriculation by accepted students, including those which are taken in conjunction with a dual enrollment program at the secondary school level, will be accepted for credit under the same guidelines as stated above, including review by the appropriate chair at Rhodes, only if such coursework does not satisfy high school graduation requirements or requirements for admission to Rhodes.
 Such courses must be taken on a college campus, not in a high school even if taught by collegiate faculty.
 Credit for such courses must be requested during the summer prior to enrollment at Rhodes.
 Students who have not graduated from high school who present such courses for transfer credit are not considered transfer students.

 Printed from: https://catalog.rhodes.edu/educational-program/requirements-degree